|

 been inhabited for at least 40,000 years.
 They were all

-images and their incorporated motifs to those at the Day's Knob site in Ohio
+images and their incorporated motifs to those at the 33GU218 site in Ohio are

-the possibility of a shared symbology of very ancient and primal
+the possibility that a symbology of quite ancient and primal

 Australia's geographical isolation from the rest of the world,